ndsev/zserio/doc/ZserioLanguageOverview.md

 ### Service types

 Binary data streams defined by zserio are also good candidates to be used in RPC systems.
-Zserio introduces RPC services directly in the language.
+Zserio introduces generic services directly in the language.
 A service type contains definitions of service methods.

 **Example**
 ```